-We are accredited by the British Association of Fair Trade Shops and Suppliers (BAFTS) and our partners in Vietnam are members of the World Fair Trade Organisation (WFTO).
+We are accredited by the British Association of Fair Trade Shops and Suppliers (BAFTS) and our partners in Vietnam are currently applying for for full membership of the World Fair Trade Organisation (WFTO).

 Fair Trade organizations have a clear commitment to Fair Trade as the principal core of their mission.
 They, backed by consumers, are engaged actively in supporting producers, awareness raising and in campaigning for changes in the rules and practice of conventional international trade.
 They can be recognised by the WFTO logo.

 Fair Trade is more than just trading: it proves that greater justice in world trade is possible.
 It highlights the need for change in the rules and practice of conventional trade and shows how a successful business can also put people first.

 We passionately believe that by creating attractive, well designed and beautifully made products we can offer greater opportunities for the fabulous artisans that work with us.